-Trikonasana (tri-ko-NAH-se-na), or Triangle Pose, is a common pose done in most yoga classes.
-This pose opens the hips, chest and shoulders, stretches inner thighs, hamstrings and organs, strengthens legs and neck, lengthens the spine and aids in digestion — there is a whole lot going on.
-It’s an obvious name for the pose as you are trying to make your body resemble a triangle with three straight lines.
+Trikonasana (tri-ko-NAH-se-na), Triangle Pose, is a common pose done in many yoga classes.
+This pose opens the hips, chest and shoulders, stretches inner thighs, hamstrings and organs, strengthens legs and neck, lengthens the spine and aids in digestion.
+It’s an obvious name for the pose as you are making the shape of a triangle.

 Bay Area yoga teacher Jill Abelson refers to this pose as representing the three energies of the universe: creation (Bramha), sustaining things as they are (Vishnu) and destruction (Shiva).
 I like to focus on this profound concept while in the pose.

 - Take a big step back with your left leg — about one leg length apart from your right leg.
 Your legs will form an equilateral triangle with the floor.

 - With arms outstretched horizontally, turn your right toes to face the front of the room, and turn the back toes in slightly.
 Your feet should be in one line.
 I have come to prefer heel-to-heel alignment in this pose, though some teachers suggest aligning front heel to back arch.
 Either way, press down in the ball of your front foot, engage the calf and take a micro bend in the front knee to protect it from hyperextending.